nhsengland/data-viz-community-of-practice/docs/dashboard_design/cards.md

 </div>

 ## Individual element cards
 The easiest way is to use and create cards is to start with the <a href="../../dashboard_design/download_templates">empty templates</a> and use the existing cards.
-Copy, paste and adjust if required
+Copy, paste and adjust if required.

 ???+ tip "Individual element cards"
     - [x] The card should be a white container with 16px inner padding
-    - [x] A 2px height container with background colour of #d8dbdc should be placed underneath to create the shadow
+    - [x] <p class="inline-container">A 2px height container with background colour of <span class="inline-container-pill" style="--colour: #D8DBDC; background-color: white"><span class="inline-colour-square" style="--colour: #D8DBDC"></span>#D8DBDC</span> should be placed underneath to create the shadow</p>
     - [x] A new vertical container should be placed within the card
     - [x] The elements can now be placed within this new vertical container
     - [x] The inner padding of each element should be 16px top (apart from the top element)